 The dashboard consisted of one bulky covered panel taking up the majority of the cockpit, while the Recaro seats were finished in cloth and leather.
 Moreover, many parts like door handles and buttons were carried over from other production models.

 The interior was clearly designed with racing in mind: the pedal box was offset towards the center of the car, the seats couldn’t move and the instruments were large, simple and easy to read.
 To top it off, there was the steering wheel, a simple leather-wrapped three-spoke with a monochromatic BMW Motorsport roundel gracing the middle.

-However, the M1 did have some creature comforts: the radio and the A/C came as standard and so did electric power windows.
-Interestingly, BMW offered a choice between black and tan interior and unsurprisingly, many buyers opted for the darker of the two.
+However, the vehicle did have some creature comforts: the radio and the A/C came as standard and so did electric power windows.
+Interestingly, they offered a choice between black and tan interior and unsurprisingly, many buyers opted for the darker of the two.

 |Engine Location||Mid, in-line|

 |Horsepower||277bhp @ 6500 rpm|